MANOJKUMAR-adhi/Food-Delivery-Web-Application/README.md

 •To enable users to add items to the cart and place orders.

-•To manage order history and delivery details efficiently.

 •To ensure secure login and order processing.

 3. Technologies Used:

 (i) Frontend:

-•HTML5 – Structure of web pages.
+• HTML5 – Structure of web pages.

-•CSS3 – Styling and responsiveness.
+• CSS3 – Styling and responsiveness.

 (ii) Backend:

-•Java Servlet & JSP – Server-side logic & dynamic page rendering.
+• Java Servlet & JSP – Server-side logic & dynamic page rendering.

-•JDBC (Java Database Connectivity) – Database interaction.
+• JDBC (Java Database Connectivity) – Database interaction.

 (iii) Database: